JustWhatsTheData/justwhatsthedata.github.io/README.md

 DevCenter.me Copyright (c) 2013 Steve Streza

-This is a detached fork of [Just Delete Me](https://justdeleteme.xyz/)
+This is a detached fork of [Just Get My Data](https://justgetmydata.com/)

 Created by Students of the [Complutense University of Madrid](https://www.ucm.es/) as a project for the Ethics, Legislation and Profession course.
 You can find more info [here](https://wikis.fdi.ucm.es/ELP/Trabajo:JustGetMyData).